White vs White

 By default, phaeomelanin is a yellow or red pigment.

-But there are modifiers at play that can change an individual dog’s phaeomelanin color on a scale from a rich red or yellow to a pale cream or even white.
+But there are modifiers at play that can change an individual dog’s phaeomelanin density.
+This causes a gradient from rich red to yellow to cream or white colors.

 The thing is that selective breeding can affect the shade of phaeomelanin.

-You might remember the trend to breed Golden Retrievers with a lighter and lighter coat despite the breed standard asking for a “rich lustrous golden color“?
+You might remember the trend to breed Golden Retrievers with a lighter and lighter coat until they looked white instead of the golden color that gave them their name?

 Most breed standards define a preferred range of phaeomelanin colors for each breed.

-For example, Irish Setters only come in mahogany or chestnut red, Vizslas are a rusty golden color, yellows Labradors may range from fox-red to light cream and Bichons are typically solid white.
+For example, Irish Setters only come in mahogany or chestnut red, Vizslas are a rusty color, yellow Labradors are golden, and Bichons are typically solid white.

 There are a number of breeds that only come with white phaeomelanin, never red or yellow.
-This includes almost all of the dog breeds that only come in solid white.
+This covers almost all of the dog breeds that only accept solid white.

 Most patterned dogs have yellow or orange phaeomelanin

 There are also some breeds (e.g. Akita Inus or Shibas), where patterned dogs have tan or orange pigment.
-However, in their recessive red dogs, the same phaeomelanin pigment is white.
+However, in their recessive red puppies, the phaeomelanin is diluted to white.

 So the shade of the phaeomelanin can be linked to the pattern of a dog.
 Neat, isn’t it?

-Dogs with white pigment are not at risk for hearing loss from their light pigment, it’s still pigment after all.
+Dogs with low pigment intensity are not at risk for hearing loss.
 They also don’t get blue eyes from their color pattern.
-And they are most certainly not albino!
+Their pigment distribution is not disrupted.

-Just think of them as very very pale whitish blonde dogs.
+Just think of them as very pale blonde dogs.

 Some dog breeds that come in white have extended white spotting patterns.